Former British air force, now APS-2 quality assurance supports DEFENDER 24

 |0

-This work, Former British air force, now APS-2 quality assurance supports DEFENDER 24 [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former British air force, now APS-2 quality assurance supports DEFENDER 24, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT